yanxiaodi/WinInputSimulator/CI-CD.md

 ## Troubleshooting

+### Tests Hanging or Timing Out in CI
+The tests perform actual Win32 API calls which can sometimes hang in CI environments.
+The workflows include:
+- **Job timeout:** 10 minutes
+- **Test step timeout:** 5 minutes
+- **Test session timeout:** 3 minutes

+If tests consistently timeout:
+1. Check GitHub Actions logs for the specific hanging test
+2. Tests should complete in < 5 seconds normally
+3. Ensure Windows runner has proper UI session access

 ### Tests Failing Due to DPI Scaling
 Mouse position tests include tolerance for DPI scaling.
 If issues persist, run tests at 100% display scaling.